nomomon/Anime-RecSys/README.md

 [Colab]()

 One of the ways to recommend items is by predicting _what rating will a user put on an item_, and showing the ones that user hasn't seen and have the highest rating.
 There are two approaches to answer this question:
-- **Colaborative filtering** – method of making predictions about the interests of a user by collecting preferences or taste information from many users.
+- **Colaborative filtering** – methods of making predictions about the interests of a user by collecting preferences or taste information from many users.
-- **Content-based filtering** – method of making predictions based on a description of the item and a profile of the user's preferences.
+- **Content-based filtering** – methods of making predictions based on a description of the item and a profile of the user's preferences.

 Right now we will focus only on colaborative filtering.